How to find credible sources

 So add one check the CRAAP test assumes but never states: confirm the source exists before you trust it.
 Paste the DOI after https://doi.org and make sure it resolves to a paper matching the title and authors.
 Open the article on the publisher's site.
 Search the exact title in Google Scholar or PubMed Central and see if it comes up.
 A source that looks impeccable but appears nowhere except in the citation that named it is the most dangerous kind, because it sails past every credibility test on style alone.
 We walk through this in detail in how to check if a citation is real.

-This is the part of the problem CiteOwl is built around.
+Every test above judges a source that exists, and that is the one gap CiteOwl closes.
 It is verify-first: it searches for and reads real papers before it writes, and it only cites sources it actually retrieved, with the supporting quote attached to each one.
 A credible-looking but nonexistent source never makes it in, because there was never a real paper to read in the first place.
 That doesn't replace your judgement on whether a source fits your argument; it removes the one failure no checklist catches, the reference that looks perfect and isn't there.